Future of Work

 •

-Companies face challenges balancing autonomy in tool choice with maintaining connected data systems to avoid blind spots and enable AI-driven workflows.
+Organizations face challenges balancing autonomy in tool choices with maintaining connected data and reducing blind spots.

 Notable Quotes